plank/snapshots/README.md

 The `model` option is the fully qualified class name of the model that will be used to store the versions of your app.
 The default value is `Plank\Snapshots\Models\Version`.
 Any model provided must implement the `Plank\Snapshots\Contracts\Version` interface.

+### Version Factory

+The `factory` option is the fully qualified class name of the model factory that will be used to generate Version instances for testing and seeding your application.
+The default value is `Plank\Snapshots\Factories\VersionFactory`.

 ### Repository

 The `repository` option is the fully qualified class name of the repository that will be used to retrieve the versions of your app.
 The default value is `Plank\Snapshots\Repository\VersionRepository`.
 Any repository provided must implement the `Plank\Snapshots\Contracts\ManagesVersions` interface.